 Alternative Funding Programs exclude coverage for specialty drugs altogether for a patient and use a third-party company to secure funding to pay for the patient’s drug.
-The funding may be acquired through charities, manufacturer need based assistance, or other analogous programs.
-The exclusion of coverage for specialty drugs for a patient makes it appear that a patient is uninsured even when they are not.
+The funding may be acquired through charities, manufacturer patient assistance programs, or other analogous programs.
+The exclusion of coverage for specialty drugs for a patient makes it appear that the patient is uninsured, even when they are not.

 For patients with complex, chronic conditions, co-pay assistance is vital.
 Typically, it offers these patients access to their necessary medical therapies at a reasonable rate; however, when it is excluded as an out-of-pocket expense, cost of care skyrockets.
-Patients are then left to choose between two options: endure outrageously high medical costs or discontinue their successful treatment, leading to adverse health effects.
+Patients are often left with choices on how to pay for high medical expenses, which often causes patients to discontinue their successful treatment and can lead to adverse health effects.

 Additionally, programs that manipulate the purpose of copay assistance and charitable foundation programs threaten the sustainability and availability of these programs for patients.